FrogHarkness/frogharkness.github.io/content/_index.md

               * Analysing NEV total vehicle Benchmarking and report to Germany HQ
               * Build and Maintain website for business insights by HTML & CSS
               * Data Analysis from AWS database by numpy & regression
-              * Collected and analyzed domestic and global of vehicle & ADAS system market data using Python, PowerBI and other analysis tools so as to facilitate the quantitative analysis of the project.
+              * Collected and analyzed domestic and global of vehicle & ADAS system market data using Python, PowerBI and other analysis tools so as to
         items:
         - title: Research Assistant
           company: University of Nottingham